‘Despite years of trying, I’m not able to speak fluently in English.’

 All our skills are fundamentally rooted in the neural connections that form as a result of what we do in the physical world.
 Even if you speak alone, you’ll still build most neural connections related with spoken English.

 You can speak alone when you’re away from prying eyes (otherwise, people may think you’re crazy).
 And if you can’t find solitude, just switch off your mobile phone and pretend you’re talking to someone.

 You can pick any topic to speak on.
 Topic is less important.
 More important is speaking, exercising your vocal organs, and spotting mistakes, if you can.

 You can pick a topic you feel passionate about.
 You can speak on how your day unfolded.
 You can speak on a breaking news of the day.
 You can speak on any past event from your life.
 You can even give sound to your thoughts.
 (Unless you’re focusing on something, your mind will be tirelessly engaged in one or the other thought.
 Just express those thoughts verbally.)

 4.3 Speak alone – mimic television or video

 Mimic television (or any screen) programs.
 With inexhaustible 24×7 supply of content on television, this method will also solve the problem of constantly coming up with new topics to speak on.
 This, however, is not for beginners.

 I’ve done this, and it’s effective.
 Here is what you can do.

-Pick up any channel, mute the television, and give a running commentary of what you see happening there.
+Pick up any channel, mute the television (or video), and give a running commentary of what you see happening there.